MIT-SPARK/config_utilities/docs/Parsing.md

 > Note that the `--config-utilities-file` flag allows for a namespace (i.e., `some/custom/ns`) to apply to the file globally.
 This is specified as `--config-utilities-file SOME_FILE@some/custom/ns`.

 Both command line flags can be specified as many times as needed.
-When aggregating the YAML from the command line, the various flags are merged left to right (where conflicting keys from the last specified flag take precedence) and any sequences are appended together.
+When aggregating the yaml from the command line, the various flags are merged left to right (where conflicting keys from the last specified flag take precedence) and any sequences are appended together.
 For those familiar with how the ROS parameter server works, this is the same behavior.
 See [here](Compositing.md#controlling-compositing-behavior) for an in-depth discussion of options as to how to control this behavior.
 Please also note that the `--config-utilities-yaml` currently accepts multiple space-delimited tokens (because the ROS2 launch file infrastructure does not currently correctly handle escaped substitutions), so